pranavnayak/quarkus-project9-cassandra-client/README.md

 CREATE KEYSPACE IF NOT EXISTS k1 WITH replication = {'class':'SimpleStrategy', 'replication_factor':1};

 CREATE TABLE IF NOT EXISTS k1.fruit(name text PRIMARY KEY, description text);

+The name acts as the Parition key as well as primary key